mabho/visual_debugger/README.md

 Users may also resize the fly-out window to make it wider or narrower by click-dragging the rounded handle at the edge of the fly-out window.

 User preferences for fly-out window width and Visual Debugger activation are stored in the browser and recovered every time a new page is loaded.

+### Cache debugging

+Additionally, users are also able to see cache debug information which is printed to the source code _when render caching is activated_.
+[Refer to this page in Drupal.org for instructions on how to activate render cache debugging](https://www.drupal.org/docs/develop/development-tools/disabling-and-debugging-caching#s-enable-render-cache-debugging).

+When the script identifies cache information is being pumped to the source code, it will activate some additional debug blocks for each of the selected elements on the page:
+- Cach Hit
+- Cache Tags
+- Cache Contexts
+- Cache Keys
+- Cache Max-Age
+- Pre-Bubbling Cache Tags
+- Pre-Bubbling Cache Contexts
+- Pre-Bubbling Cache Keys
+- Pre-Bubbling Cache Max-Age
+- Rendering Time

+Elements that do carry cache data will display the corresponding cache information when selected; elements without any associated cache information will display the label "Not available" under each corresponding block.

 ### Limmitations.